pkgcore/pkgcheck/README.rst

 =====

 Most users will use pkgcheck on the command line via ``pkgcheck scan`` to target ebuild repos.
-See the docs_ or the man page for more inforation on running pkgcheck.
+See the docs_ or the man page for more information on running pkgcheck.

 It's also possible to run pkgcheck natively from python.
 For example, to output